 Twitter CEO tells staff whistleblower claims are 'inaccurate' -internal meeting

-Aug 24 (Reuters) - Twitter TWTR.N Chief Executive Parag Agrawal moved to reassure employees on Wednesday, calling a whistleblower's accusations "foundationally, technically and historically inaccurate," during a company-wide meeting, audio of which was heard by Reuters.
+Aug 24 (Reuters) - Twitter Inc TWTR.N Chief Executive Parag Agrawal moved to reassure employees on Wednesday about a whistleblower's accusations, calling them "foundationally, technically and historically inaccurate," during a companywide meeting, audio of which was heard by Reuters.

-Twitter's former security chief Peiter Zatko had said in a whistleblower complaint that the social media company misled federal regulators about its defenses against hackers and spam accounts.
+Twitter's former security chief Peiter "Mudge" Zatko had said in a whistleblower complaint made public on Tuesday that the social media company misled federal regulators about its defenses against hackers and spam accounts.

+The social media company is also in a legal battle with billionaire Elon Musk, who is attempting to walk away from his $44 billion offer to buy the company.

+Employee attrition has risen to 18.3%, Twitter executives told staff.
+The months-long chaos related to the Musk takeover has caused some staff to flee, current employees previously told Reuters.

 ((Sheila.Dang@thomsonreuters.com;))